 Following strong growth from January through September 2022 - urban transit ridership has leveled off at around 29% below pre-pandemic levels (as of November 2022).
 Intercity passenger rail ridership continued to climb.
-In the most recent quarters of available data, ridership was higher that 2021 and 2020 levels but remained below 2019 levels.
-In Q3-22, the overall tourism sector continued to recover, with expenditures reaching 94% of their prepandemic (Q3-19) level.
-Tourism expenditures on passenger rail services exceeded its prepandemic (Q2-19) level by 12%.
+In the most recent quarters of available data, ridership was higher than 2021 and 2020 levels but remained below 2019 levels.
+In Q3-22, the overall tourism sector continued to recover, with expenditures reaching 94% of their pre-pandemic (Q3-19) level.
+Tourism expenditures on passenger rail services exceeded its pre-pandemic (Q3-19) level by 12%.